 Note: This camera doesn't shoot in RAW format.

 Note: According to AKASO, the camera doesn't record sound when in its protective case.
-However, we tested the audio with the protective case on, and it's still able to record sound, though the audio is significantly muffled.
+However, we tested the audio with the protective case on, and it can still record sound, though the audio is significantly muffled.
 You can hear the sample here.

 Note: This camera doesn't have adjustable bit rate settings.